Philander Chase: Ministry

-On May 10, 1798, Bishop Samuel Provoost ordained Chase deacon at St. George's Chapel on Long Island, New York, and also ordained Robert Wetmore to the priesthood.
-Both were assigned missionary duties in the state's northern and western parts Chase became one of only three Episcopal clergymen above the Highlands.
-Wetmore found himself unsuited to the rigorous travels, and settled at Schenectady, while Chase continued evangelizing on horseback, as well as baptizing, preaching and otherwise meeting the needs of widely scattered Episcopalians and other Protestants in the more rural areas—from Troy to Lake George to Auburn and Bloomfield.
-In 1798, he helped to organize the first congregation of Trinity Church in Utica, New York and the following year what would become St. John's Episcopal Church, Canandaigua, as well as preached to the Mohawk in Canajoharie (where a church had been established by the Society for the Propagation of the Gospel).
+On May 10, 1798, Bishop Samuel Provoost ordained Chase a deacon at St. George's Chapel on Long Island, New York, and also ordained Robert Wetmore to the priesthood.
+Both were assigned missionary duties in the state's northern and western parts.
+Chase became one of only three Episcopal clergymen above the highlands.
+Wetmore found himself unsuited to the rigorous travels, and settled at Schenectady, while Chase continued evangelizing on horseback, as well as baptizing, preaching and otherwise meeting the needs of widely scattered Episcopalians and other Protestants in the more rural areas from Troy to Lake George to Auburn and Bloomfield.
+In 1798, he helped organize the first congregation of Trinity Church in Utica, New York and the following year what would become St. John's Episcopal Church, Canandaigua, as well as preaching to the Mohawk in Canajoharie where a church had been established by the Society for the Propagation of the Gospel.

-In 1799, the Rev. Chase accepted a position to serve congregations in Poughkeepsie, New York and relatively nearby Fishkill.
+In 1799, the Rev. Chase accepted a position to serve congregations in Poughkeepsie, New York and relatively nearby Fishkill, NY.
 After the Rt.
 Rev. Provoost ordained him as a priest at St. Paul's Church in New York City on November 10, he called for his wife to join him.
 Chase then taught school in Poughkeepsie and served more than five years at Christ Church, which the Rt.
-Rev. Samuel Seabury had founded as a mission more than three decades earlier (but whose Loyalist rector had left during the American Revolution).
+Rev. Samuel Seabury had founded as a mission more than three decades earlier, but whose Loyalist rector had left during the American Revolution.